Palette

 >>> palette = Palette(red="#ff0000") >>> palette.get_names(HSL(0, 1, 0.5)) ['red']

-- add(name, color)
+- add(index, color)

 Adds a color to the palette.